Suicide Prevention Training Programs

 safeTALK—Suicide Alertness for Everyone

-safeTALK is a community-oriented suicide alertness workshop that prepares anyone over the age of 15, regardless of prior experience or training, to become a suicide-alert helper.
+safeTALK is a community-oriented suicide alertness workshop which prepares anyone over the age of 15, regardless of prior experience or training, to become a suicide-alert helper.
 This training allows for up to 40 participants and lasts 3-4 hours.
-After completion of safeTALK, participants will have the ability to recognize a person at risk for suicide and know how to connect them with a person trained in suicide first aid intervention or similar resources to keep the individual safe.
+After completion of safeTALK, participants will have the ability to recognize a person at risk for suicide and know how to connect them with a person trained in suicide intervention or similar resources to keep the individual safe.

 ASIST (Applied Suicide Intervention Skills Training)